awsdocs/amazon-ecs-developer-guide/doc_source/mesh-gs-ecs.md

 1. Choose **Create virtual router**\.

 1. For **Virtual router name**, specify a name for your virtual router\.
 Up to 255 letters, numbers, hyphens, and underscores are allowed\.

 1. For **Listener**, specify a **Port** and **Protocol** for your virtual router\.

 1. Choose **Create virtual router** to finish\.

 1. Repeat this procedure as necessary to create virtual routers for each remaining microservice in your application\.

 ## Step 4: Create Your Routes<a name="mesh-gs-ecs-create-routes"></a>

-A route is associated with a virtual router, and it's used to match requests for a virtual router and distribute traffic accordingly to its associated virtual nodes\.
+ A route is associated with a virtual router, and it' used to match requests for a virtual router and distribute traffic accordingly to its associated virtual nodes\.
 For more information, see [Routes](https://docs.aws.amazon.com//app-mesh/latest/userguide/routes.html) in the *AWS App Mesh User Guide*\.

 Create routes for each microservice in your application\.